tfgg/yournextmep/_candidates/eu2014/ukip/lee-slaughter.md

 person: lee-slaughter
 region: north-west
 party: ukip
-title: North West - UKIP - Lee Slaughter
+title: Lee Slaughter is running for MEP in North West for UKIP
 incumbent: false
 ---